IQTLabs/pypi-scan/README.md

 [![GitHub license](https://img.shields.io/github/license/Naereen/StrapDown.js.svg)](https://github.com/jspeed-meyers/pypi-scan/blob/master/LICENSE)

 # pypi-scan
-Scan pypi for typosquatting
+Scan PyPI for typosquatting

-Have you ever wanted to see if other packages are typosquatting your pypi package or any pypi package of interest?
-Have you ever wanted to check the most downloaded packages on pypi for potential typosquatters?
-What about create a list of potential typosquatting names for a package you maintain so that you can go claim those names yourself on pypi?
-You can do all of these actions with pypi-scan.
+There are four anti-typosquatting functionalities in pypi-scan:

+- Check if there are potential typosquatters on a package you care about.
+- Check if there are potential typosquatters on the most downloaded PyPI packages.
+- Check if packages newly added to PyPI are potential typosquatters.
+- Create list of package names that a typosquatter might use.

-Pypi (the Python Package Index) is a repository for Python packages.
+PyPI (the Python Package Index) is a repository for Python packages.
 It's like a store where anybody with an internet connection can download (for free) Python packages.
 Typosquatting is a practice in which someone chooses a package name that is similar to an existing package and places a malicious package in this deceptively titled namespace.